• Skip to primary navigation

 • Multifuel woodburning stove

-Wood Burners - Fitting a multifuel wood burning stove in a workshop - How to install a multifuel wood Burning stove in a workshop, what stove and flue to use and what building regulations and safety rules should be followed
+Wood Burners - Fitting a multifuel wood burning stove in a workshop - How to install a multifuel wood Burning stove in a workshop, what stove and flue to use and what regulations and rules should be followed

 • Wood Burner